 Editor’s Picks: Online Schools for Sociology

 When it comes to maximizing value with your online bachelor’s degree in sociology, look no further than the University of Maryland/UMUC Online.
-In 2011, the school had an annual return of investment of 10.6% for bachelor’s degree recipients, according to PayScale.com.
+The school has an annual return of investment of 10.6% for bachelor’s degree recipients, according to PayScale.com.
 The number increased to 11.8% for students who received financial aid throughout their education.
-The website also reported that 63% of all students at University of Maryland/UMUC Online received financial aid during the 2011.
+The website also reported that 63% of all students at University of Maryland/UMUC Online received financial aid.
 In addition to a strong return on investment, the school also provides students with a number of helpful online tools and services, including tutoring and an impressive online library.

 The University of Michigan—Dearborn wins the award for Flexibility.
 The program offers expert faculty, expansive opportunities for networking, and the flexibility of evening and on-line courses, all from a highly-ranked program.
 The degree is open to students of all undergraduate majors and all levels of work experience.
 You may complete the program on campus, on-line, or any combination of the two (Concentrations are optional, and most require a campus presence).

 While earning a degree is an essential part of online education, Arizona State University Online understands that the journey doesn’t end there.
 Our award for best career support goes to ASU Online for a number for reasons, one of those being that students can connect with a career advisor online each day.
 ASU Online also provides live webinars that cover several job-related topics several times a semester, while the school’s Sun Devil Career Link provides a comprehensive job search portal where students can find open positions.

 The Online Education Database (OEDb) ranks colleges by the percentage of students who receive financial aid.
 Saint Leo University Online ranked seventh on the list, with 99% of students receiving some form of financial assistance.
 The school offers several programs, including student loans and scholarships, that provide financial assistance to match student needs.